What is The MTHFR Gene Mutation?

 Why Methylation Is Important

 If you find out you have this genetic mutation, the next thing you want to do is actually test if you are having methylation problems.
-This is the real concern that we know can contribute to health problems.
+This is a real concern that we know can contribute to health problems.

 Methylation is a critical process that happens trillions of times in every cell each minute.
 It is one of the most essential metabolic functions of the body and is dependent upon a variety of enzymes.
 Without properly functioning methylation, one will experience accelerated aging due to an excessive energetic and toxic load that the body cannot handle.
 As you can see, methylation is really a fundamental process in human biology that can have a huge impact on one’s health.